weismanm12/data-analyst-portfolio/README.md

 Thank you for visiting, and I hope you find my data analysis journey intriguing!

+---

 ## About Me

 As an aspiring data analyst, I have a strong passion for working with data.
-During my college years at the University of Dayton, where I majored in Accounting with a minor in Management Information Systems, I discovered my interest in data analysis through internships in corporate and public accounting.
-The time I spent performing financial analysis during these internships led me to realize my genuine enjoyment in hands-on data work and using it to find insights and solutions for business questions.
+During my college years at the University of Dayton, where I majored in Accounting with a minor in Management Information Systems, I first discovered my interest in data analysis through internships in corporate and public accounting.
+Much of the work I performed during these positions involved financial data analysis, which led me to realize my genuine enjoyment in hands-on using data to find extract insights and answer business questions.
 This discovery sparked my curiosity to explore the field of analytics further and enhance my data analysis skills.

-Through a combination of formal education, work experience, and online learning, I have gained knowledge in tools such as SQL, Python, Power BI, Tableau, and Excel.
-I have practical experience with SQL (MySQL, PostgreSQL) and Python (NumPy, Pandas, Matplotlib/Seaborn) for seamless data manipulation, analysis, and visualization.
-Additionally, I am proficient in creating dashboards using Power BI and Tableau, along with conducting smaller-scale analyses in Excel.
+Through a combination of formal education, work experience, and online learning, I have gained knowledge in tools such as SQL (PostgreSQL, MySQL), Python (NumPy, Pandas, Matplotlib/Seaborn), Power BI, Tableau, and Excel.
+I have professional experience as a Data Analyst at the MathCompany applying these skills to perform data manipulation, analysis, visualization, and develop machine learning algorithms.
 I also hold a [Data Analyst Associate certification from DataCamp](https://app.datacamp.com/certification), which validated my skills and knowledge.
 Besides my technical expertise, I have effectively communicated my analytical findings to business stakeholders through formal presentations.

 My primary aim is to leverage these analytical skills to uncover valuable insights and make a meaningful impact at a company through data analysis.
-For employment inquires, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/matthewweisman2022
-) or by email at weismanm12@gmail.com.
+For employment inquires, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/matthewweisman2022) or by email at weismanm12@gmail.com.

+---

+## Skills

+- SQL (PostgreSQL, MySQL)
+- Python (Pandas, NumPy, MatplotLib/Seaborn)
+- Power BI
+- Tableau
+- Excel
+- Data Cleaning/Validation
+- Exploratory Data Analysis
+- Statistical Analysis
+- Database Design

+---

 ## Projects